 Michele was diagnosed with advanced stage colorectal cancer in 2013 at the age of 47.
 Even though she lost her own 57 year old mother to the same cancer when Michele was only 17, it took everyone by surprise and sent her and her family into a state of shock.
 She did everything the doctors told her and received the conventional standard of care treatment, undergoing chemo, radiation and 2 surgeries.
 Even though these treatments caused months of physical pain and emotional discomfort, she tolerated them well and we are grateful that this method decimated the tumor and saved her life.

 Afterwards, we were told she would never be 100% cancer free because it was in her lymph system.
 "There was no cure " and she would need chemotherapy for the rest of her life.
 On top of that, due to the surgeries, she had to learn to function with an incomplete digestive system.
 With her spirit broken, feeling hopeless and fearful, she fell into a deep depression.
 She was mentally, emotionally and physically exhausted.
 Overwhelmed, she couldn’t find the support she needed for whole person wellness after her conventional cancer treatment.

 Over time, not to be defeated, through diligent research she found integrative practitioners and discovered self-care techniques that improved her quality of life, decreased stress and possibly slowed down cancer growth.
 She became a person living and thriving with cancer and wanted to share all that she was learning with others.

 Michele became a certified Integrative Nutrition Health Coach.
 Along with being a dedicated wife, mother, sister, friend, student and party goer, she was now a teacher.
 Her life was filled with love and purpose.
-She was fortunate that she and her family had the means to afford these often expensive treatments that helped her so much.
-Most were not covered by insurance and involved time, sacrifice and energy.
-She was an inspiration to anyone she came in contact with and she wanted to assist financially and emotionally those who were unable to find comfort and wellness during and after their cancer treatment.
+She was fortunate that she and her family had the means to afford these often expensive integrative services and activities that helped her so much.
+Many were not covered by insurance and involved time, sacrifice and energy.
+She was an inspiration to anyone she came in contact with and she wanted to assist others who were unable to find comfort and wellness during and after their cancer treatment.